ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 - testing
     - fix tests for javascript to catch edge cases like no role assigned
+    - clear users from auth0 before running tests and run a second time since there are two workflows

 - misc
     - set up github teams from script